-A number of actions are added to StackState when the Openshift StackPack is installed.
-They are available from the Actions section on the right of the screen when an Openshift component is selected or from the component context menu, displayed when you hover over an Openshift component in the Topology Perspective
+A number of actions are added to StackState when the OpenShift StackPack is installed.
+They're available from the Actions section in the right panel details tab - Component details - when an OpenShift component is selected or from the component context menu, which is displayed when you hover the mouse pointer over an OpenShift component in the Topology Perspective

 Available for component types

 Show configuration and storage

 Display the selected pod or container with its configmaps, secrets and volumes

 deployment replicaset replicationcontroller statefulset daemonset job cronjob pod

 Displays all dependencies (up to 6 levels deep) of the selected pod or workload.

 Displays the pods for the selected workload.